lazavgeridis/LunarLander-v2/README.md

 this will train each agent separately with the default values, which are `n_episodes=10000`, `lr=0.001`, `gamma=0.99`, `final_eps=0.01`.

-For a more custom execution, you can implicitly provide the value for each argument.
+For a more custom execution, you can explicitly provide the value for each argument.
 For example, to only train a sarsa agent:

 ```